-- Not every 300 level class counts for graduate credit; some are undergraduate credit only.
+- Not every 300-level class counts for graduate credit; some are undergraduate credit only.
 Only 300-level courses listed in the Graduate Catalog are available for graduate credit. - Courses 400-499 are graduate courses.
-Courses 500-599 generally are limited to terminal degree students in programs such as the Ed.D., M.F.A., and Ph.D. - Candidates for a master's degree may present no more than 9 hours of credit from the "asterisk" courses toward their degrees (393, 397, 400, 493, and 498). - No more than 6 hours of 400 Independent Study may count toward a master's degree. - Professional Practice 498 hours are limited to no more than 20% of the hours toward the master's degree. - No more than 6 499 thesis hours may count toward the master's degree. - To count towards a degree program, Credit/No Credit (CR/NC) courses must be approved through the curricular process. - Courses numbered 429 do not count toward graduate degree requirements. - 399 student teaching does not count toward graduate degree requirements, even if it is taken for graduate credit.
+Courses 500-599 generally are limited to terminal degree students in programs such as the Ed.D., M.F.A., and Ph.D. - Candidates for a master's degree may present no more than 9 hours of credit from the "asterisk" courses toward their degrees (393, 397, 400, 493, and 498). - No more than 6 hours of 400 Independent Study may count toward a master's degree. - Professional Practice 498 hours are limited to no more than 20% of the hours toward the master's degree. - Students writing a thesis must complete no less than 4 and no more than 6 credit hours of 499 (thesis hours).
+Please note that only 3 credit hours of 499 may count toward a student's 33-hour plan of study in the Department of Languages, Literatures, and Cultures. - To count towards a degree program, Credit/No Credit (CR/NC) courses must be approved through the curricular process. - Courses numbered 429 do not count toward graduate degree requirements. - 399 student teaching does not count toward graduate degree requirements, even if it is taken for graduate credit.